 Many new cat owners are keen to get their kitten as soon as possible, and as early as possible.
 After all, who doesn’t love a tiny little ball of fluff?
-However, adopting a kitten who is too young can have consequences which may last throughout the cat’s life.
+However, adopting a kitten who is too young can have consequences that may last throughout the cat’s life.

 - Kittens need their mother and littermates to teach them manners.
 As kittens will play with mum and their siblings, they learn cat socialisation skills.
 Picking up body language, boundaries and playing skills from the other cats.

 - Kittens need time to build up a strong immune system.
-Mum’s milk is full of antibodies which help to protect your kitten from disease.
+Mum’s milk is full of antibodies that help to protect your kitten from disease.
 Even after the kitten has started solids, he is still nursing from mum and getting the benefits of these antibodies.